Asian markets mixed after Wall Street slides | WTOP

 The S&P 500 fell to 3,426.96.
 The Dow Jones Industrial Average lost 0.6% to 28,133.31.
 The technology-heavy Nasdaq dropped 1.3% to 11,313.13.

-In energy markets, benchmark U.S. crude oil for October delivery fell 55 cents to $39.22 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude oil for October delivery fell 52 cents to $39.25 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract lost $1.60 to $39.77 on Friday.
-Brent crude for November delivery, the international standard, declined 49 cents to $42.17 per barrel in London.
+Brent crude, the international standard, for November delivery declined 49 cents to $42.17 per barrel in London.
 It shed $1.41 the previous session to $42.66.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.